Cereal38/lettters/README.md

    Array with n times all letters (depend on use rate in english language) Draw 10 random (using seed) to make the set

+   Alternative : Letters of the day set is in a DB.
+   Check all possible words server side

 -> Letters changes everydays at 00:00

 -> Other gamemods